GoFetchDeliveries/api/endpoints/webhooks.md

 # Webhooks

-Supply URLs that will be called by GoFetch to send you notifications and job status changes.
+Supply URLs that will be called by GoFetch to norify you when the status of a job changes.
 HTTP GET requests are used for all webhooks.

 * [Create a webhook](#create-a-webhook)
 * [List webhooks](#list-webhooks)